-Research and development expenditures for 2023 were \$1,191,540 (FY2022 - \$1,443,745).
-These costs are related to the Company's initiative in developing and implementing new technologies in its mining operations, with the expectation of improving its recovery rates, milling, and mining efficiencies and lowering environmental impact of its processing and mining activities.
+Research and development expenditures for the first quarter of FY2024 were \$257,484 (FY2023 - \$81,214).
+These costs are related to the Company's initiative in developing and implementing new technologies in its mining operations, with the expectation of improving its recovery rates, as well as milling, and mining efficiencies and lowering environmental impact of its processing and mining activities.